 Every coder works in a team.
 Sometimes your teammates are other programmers, but often they are non-technical folks, like designers, marketers, or clients.
 To prepare, each student will research a technical topic and design a presentation to more effectively communicate with non-technical stakeholders.

 It can be intimidating to be the new face in the room, especially when you’re surrounded by experienced professionals.
-As a cohort, we’ll attend events and meetups together to help you build meaningful relationships.
+Optional networking events will be offered to help you build meaningful relationships.

 Building Marketable Skills

 You’ll likely be entering a new field, with new sets of expectations in the job market.
-In partnership with TEKsystems, you’ll start working on these skills in the first few weeks to get your foot in the right door to achieve your goals and help you get to the next level.
+Working with our business partners, you’ll start working on these skills in the first few weeks to get your foot in the right door to achieve your goals and help you get to the next level.

 Like any skills, you have to practice to improve.
 Interviewing is no different; you’ll experience multiple mock interviews to build your confidence and improve your communication skills.
 We’ll focus on soft skills: how to introduce yourself, converse professionally, talk about your experience, and more.